songjeongjun320/songjeongjun320/README.md

 ### About Me
 I am working with the mission of changing the world to be better than yesterday!

-- 👨‍💻 All of my projects are available at [My Projects](https://charmed-summer-94a.notion.site/20ca1bad28ea4011b5a224feb859cfc5)
+- 👨‍💻 All of my projects are available at [My Projects](https://songjeongjun320.github.io/jun-song.github.io/project/)
-- 💬 Ask me about React, Vue.js, and Solidity
+- 💬 Ask me about Full-stack, AWS S3 & Textract, Computer vision and Machine Learning!
 - 📫 How to reach me: songjeongjun320@gmail.com

 ### Languages and Tools